step-/gtkmenuplus/test/README.md

     test/BATCH
 ```

 Batch tests run without displaying the menu.
-They compare
+They compare a
-a JSON serialization of the menu with a reference file
+JSON serialization of the menu with a reference serialization.

-obtained by invoking gtkmenuplus with options `-j`.
+To create a reference serialization for a test script, your must use a
+gtkmenuplus binary built `--with-serialize`.
+Select and run the test
+script **from the GUI launcher**, then enter the "test tools" submenu,
+and activate the "write reference file" menu entry.

 ## Test files and resources

 Test scripts are located in the `test` directory.
 JSON serializations
 of the test scripts are located in the `test/reference` directory.

-To create a new serialization for a test script, run
-the script from the GUI launcher and select the "write
-reference file" menu entry in the "tools" submenu.

 In addition to the test scripts and reference files, The `test` directory
 also includes (some hidden) files and directories containing test data.